 - washing and disinfecting surfaces and high-touch items regularly

-An adult with HFMD may not need to speak with their doctor.
-However, if they experience a fever, mouth sores, and sores on their hands or feet, they may wish to seek medical advice.
+An adult with HFMD may not need to speak with a doctor.
+However, if they experience fever, mouth sores, or sores on their hands or feet, they may wish to seek medical advice.

-Parents or caregivers of young children who start to show symptoms of HFMD will likely not need to see their doctor if they can control the symptoms at home.
+Parents or caregivers of young children who start to show symptoms of HFMD will likely not need to see a doctor if they can control the symptoms at home.

 However, children or adults should see a doctor if their symptoms do not improve within

-People with a weakened immune system should talk to their doctor about HFMD, particularly if their symptoms are severe.
-People who get HFMD during pregnancy should also make their healthcare provider aware.
+People with a weakened immune system should talk with a doctor about HFMD, particularly if their symptoms are severe.
+People who get HFMD during pregnancy should also make a healthcare professional aware.

 They should also seek medical advice if the child has severe symptoms, is very young, or is unable to eat or drink enough fluids.

-Those who do have symptoms of the disease can expect to make a full recovery within 7–10 days.
+Those with symptoms of the disease can expect to make a full recovery within 7–10 days.

 Hand, foot, and mouth disease is a common viral infection.
 Infants and young children are most susceptible, but it can sometimes affect adults and older children.

-A person can reduce their risk of contracting the virus by avoiding people who are sick, washing their hands regularly, and refraining from sharing drinks or food with others.
+People can reduce their risk of contracting the virus by avoiding sick people, washing their hands regularly, and refraining from sharing drinks or food with others.